 The Michigan Department of Corrections does not operate or have jurisdiction over county jails.
 Please contact your local county or sheriff’s office for information on county jails.

 3. Will COVID-19 disrupt or delay the transfer of inmates between facilities?

 During this time, transfers between facilities will not be authorized without the approval of the Assistant Deputy Director or higher.

 4. Will the MDOC continue to process paroles and release prisoners as scheduled?

-The MDOC will continue to process paroles and release prisoners as scheduled at this time.
-The parole board is working seven days a week to expediate paroles for parole eligible prisoners.
+The MDOC continues to process paroles and release prisoners as scheduled at this time.

 5. Is the Parole Board still having public hearings?